rancher/docs/content/rancher/installation/server-installation/install-using-kubernetes/_index.md

 3. [Get YAML Template](#get-yaml-template)

-	During installation, the RKE uploads a `.yml` config file containing specifications for your cluster.
+	During installation, the RKE uses a `.yml` config file containing specifications for your cluster.
 You'll have to configure this file.
 We have a variety of config file templates available for download.

 4. [Edit YAML Template](#edit-yaml-template)